So, the dilemma is that you are a Southwestern College graduate student, and want to go to some hot tubs, and you’re in Santa Fe.

 OK, here is the deal on this one.
-Ten Thousand Waves (some people simply refer to it as “The Waves”) is up the mountain, on the way toward the ski basin, on Artist Road.
-From downtown Santa Fe, I would say it is maybe 20 minutes.
-TTW has community hot tubs, private hot tubs, all of the usual spa services like massages and so on.
-Over time, it seems like a lot of Southwestern College students have worked there, most often as massage therapists.
+Ten Thousand Waves (locals simply refer to it as “The Waves”) is “up the mountain,” also a local way of saying, head toward the Santa Fe ski basin on Artist Road.
+From downtown Santa Fe, I would say it is maybe a 10 minute drive.
+The Waves has community hot tubs, private hot tubs, all of the usual spa services like massages and so on.
+Over time, it seems like several Southwestern College students have worked there, often as massage therapists.

 I love it.
 I always say—“It makes me feel like a Kennedy for 25 bucks (community tub), for as long as you want.”
 Can’t beat them apples.